Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Results

 \subsection{Stopping criterion and reconstruction time}

 The experiments in this work are built on the premise that we begin with fully sampled images and manually apply undersampling masks to simulate undersampling scenarios.
-The reconstruction process is done without the usage of the fully sampled data anymore and only the quantitative results computation involves the usage of fully sampled data.
+The reconstruction process is done without the usage of the fully sampled data anymore and only the quantitative results' computation involves the usage of fully sampled data.
 During the reconstruction process, important metrics including SSIM, PSNR, and LPIPS were recorded for each iteration using TensorBoard.
-Since 3DGSMR can be trained iteratively and continuously, we implement a stopping criterion to halt training when both SSIM, PSNR, and LPIPS either plateaued as the reconstruction progressed.
+The plots of these metrics against the number of iterations are shown in Figure \ref{loss_curve}.
+Since 3DGSMR can be trained iteratively and continuously, we implement a stopping criterion to halt training when SSIM, PSNR, and LPIPS plateaued as the reconstruction progressed.
+We first conduct such experiments to identify the optimal stopping point and hyper-parameters for our model, which are then followed during later deployment.

-In Figure \ref{mid_recons}, the intermediate reconstructions from one subject using acceleration factors 8 and 10 based on the original cloning and splitting and the long-axis splitting are shown, depicting how the image quality improves visually with the increase of the number of iterations.
+In Figure \ref{mid_recons}, the intermediate reconstructions from one subject using acceleration factors of 8 and 10 based on the original cloning and splitting and the long-axis splitting are shown, depicting how the image quality improves visually with the increase of the number of iterations.

-It is observed that the time decreases as the acceleration factor increases.
-This can be attributed to the reduced constraints at higher acceleration factors, which allows for faster convergence to an optimal state.
-Note the reported time in ablation study included the computation of evaluation metrics for every iteration.
-Actual reconstruction time is halved without the evaluation of the quantitative metrics.
+Figure \ref{recon_time} illustrates the average reconstruction time for all subjects across various acceleration factors.
+For acceleration factors of 10 and 12, long-axis splitting is applied.
+Note that the time reported in the ablation study includes per-iteration evaluation-metric computation and tensorBoard loss logging.
+In contrast, the reported reconstruction time is measured separately, excluding these overheads.
+Under a fixed optimization method, we observe shorter runtime at higher acceleration factors.
+This trend may arise from the reduced data-consistency constraints, which facilitate faster convergence.
+A rule-of-thumb estimate is 0.53 seconds per iteration.
+Regarding the time transforming 3DGS representation into volume representation, it only costs an average 2 milliseconds.

+The peak GPU memory during training remained below 10 GB --- typically around 5 GB --- for both the original desnisfication strategy at low–mid acceleration and the long-axis–splitting strategy at high acceleration for a volume of size $400\times303\times165$.
+During inference, voxelizing the 3D Gaussian representation of MR to volume representation uses approximately 2.36 GB of GPU memory.